-Immunoexpression of angiogenesis and proliferation markers in patients treated with cyclosporin A
+Immunoexpression of angiogenesis and proliferation markers in patients treated with cyclosporin a

+Aim.
 In the present immunohistochemical study, the expression of vascular endothelial growth factor, nitric oxide synthase 1 and 3, and Ki-67 in the gingival tissues of renal transplant patients treated with cyclosporin A was assessed.
 Gingival overgrowth (GO) frequently occurs in transplant patients receiving immunosuppressive drugs such as cyclosporine and this gingival inflammation might play an important role in the pathogenesis of drug-induced GO.
+Methods.
 Twenty-eight human gingival biopsies were taken from healthy patients with chronic periodontitis (N.=14 control group), and from renal transplant recipients treated with cyclosporin A (N.=14 test group).
 The retrieved specimens were immunohistochemically processed and stained for vascular endothelial growth factor, nitric oxide synthase 1 and 3, and Ki-67.
+Results.
 The levels of vascular endothelial growth factor, nitric oxide synthase 1 and 3, and Ki-67 were found to be significantly different among groups (P>0.001), with patients treated with cyclosporin A showing higher levels of all the analyzed markers compared to control group.
+Conclusion.
 In summary, the data from this pilot study suggests that the investigated factors have a role in the inflammation processes associated to immunosuppressive therapy.
 However, further studies with a larger sample population need to be conducted for an exhaustive knowledge of the mechanisms leading to GO.

 Chronic periodontitis, Cyclosporine, adverse effects, Immunohistochemistry, Vascular endothelial growth factor a

 Minerva Stomatologica, v.
 63, n.
 3, p.
 59-67, 2014.